Archive for the ‘Miscellaneous’ Category

 - Window treatments and drapery

 When you are looking for Orange County interior designers, please keep Christopher Jame Interiors in mind.
-We are offering complimentary consultations for a limited time, so please call now to set up an appointment to discuss your project.
+We offer complimentary interior design consultations.
+Give us a call to set up an appointment to discuss your project at 714.542.5213.

 We look forward to hearing from you!!